tetratelabs/istio-0to60/docs/discovery.md

 istioctl x describe svc helloworld
 ```

-I think you'll agree the output of the `istioctl x describe` command is a little easier to parse in comparison to previous Envoy configurations.
+I think you'll agree the output of the `istioctl x describe` command is a little easier to parse in comparison.